Gupta-Aryaman/blog/aryamanblog/content/blog/medical-text-extraction.md

 5. *BiLSTMs*:
    - BiLSTMs process the word embeddings and character-level features to capture contextual information.
-   - For example, the representation for "John" will consider the context provided by "Doe works at OpenAI."
+   - For example, the representation for "John" will consider the context provided by "Doe works at Store Ninja."

 6. *CRFs*:
    - CRFs predict the sequence of named entity tags.